-I have always been amazed by humans creating stories that transport its fans into its make-believe universe.
-There are many great ones such as Star Wars, Lord of the Rings and The Chronicles of Narnia.
-But there is really something extra-special to me about the universe of Harry Potter.
-I also think that Harry Potter is especially accessible to girls, as well as boys.
-We visited England and it was high on my list to take my family to the Warner Brothers Harry Potter Studio Tour, the studio where the films were actually shot!
+I have always been amazed by humans creating stories that transport their fans into its make-believe universe.
+There are many great ones such as Star Wars, Lord of the Rings, and The Chronicles of Narnia.
+But there is something extra-special to me about the universe of Harry Potter.
+I also think that Harry Potter is uniquely accessible to girls, as well as boys.
+We visited England, and it was high on my list to take my family to the Warner Brothers Harry Potter Studio Tour.
+This is the studio where the films were actually shot!
 You can also check out the other places in Europe that excited the Potterphile in us in Chasing Harry.
-We left with not only a really fun day, more Harry Potter knowledge, but also a better understanding of the immense effort it took to bring these books (as well as others) to life on film.
+We left with not only an enjoyable day and more Harry Potter knowledge, but also a better understanding of the immense effort it took to bring these books (as well as others) to life on film.

 If you want to take a tour with transfers from London, you can buy the tickets here.